developer-zebra/developer-zebra-site/src/oeminfo/consume/index.md

 **Data acquired through the OEMinfo Content Provider is subject to the rules and limitations listed below**.

-* With the exception of OS Update events, **OEMinfo does NOT support reading of system properties that can change at runtime**.
+* With the exception of OS Update events, **OEMinfo does NOT read system properties that can change at runtime**.
 * **OEMinfo reads system properties only after being signaled by the** `BOOT_COMPLETE` event.
  * After receiving `BOOT_COMPLETE`, OEMinfo queries selected system properties and refreshes the Content Provider.
 This generally takes a few seconds, but **a delay of about one minute is typical before results of an OS Update are published to the ZDPI**.
  * If an app queries OEMinfo too soon after reboot, **some URIs might return "stale" data**, posing a potential issue for non-static values.